top of page

 This analysis will be a bit different from what you are used to read in my blog.
 Daqo New Energy did their IPO in 2021, meaning I don't have access to the historical numbers dating back longer than that.
 So instead of using the principles I have learned from my Phil Town workshop, I use the principles I have learned from the GOAT academy.
 I should also mention that most of the numbers I use in this analysis is from Finbox, which I believe is a great tool to get different numbers from various companies.

-Down below we see some key financial metrics for Daqo New Energy.
-The revenue growth has been extraordinary from year to year as they have more than doubled their revenue each year since 2020.
+Below, we present some key financial metrics for Daqo New Energy.
+The revenue growth has been extraordinary from year to year, as they have more than doubled their revenue each year since 2020.
 Not only have they experienced tremendous growth in revenue, but margins have also significantly improved.
-The gross profit margin they reached in 2021 at 65,4 % is impressing, yet they managed to grow the gross profit margin to impressing 74,0 % in 2022.
-Operating margin, EBITDA margin, and EBIT margin have all increased year over year as well, meaning the company is getting more profitable.
-EPS have also tremendously increased year over year.
-I cannot really find anything negative to write about these numbers and I'm astounded with the numbers that Daqo New Energy have managed to deliver over the years.
+The gross profit margin they reached in 2021, at 65,4 % is impressive.
+However, they managed to further increase the gross profit margin to an impressive 74,0% in 2022.
+The operating margin, EBITDA margin, and EBIT margin have all increased year over year.
+This indicates that the company is becoming more profitable.
+EPS has also tremendously increased year over year.
+I cannot find anything negative to write about these numbers, and I am astounded by the impressive performance that Daqo New Energy has consistently delivered over the years.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.